“I Don’t Understand Grammar” is part nine in a ten-part series devoted to English grammar teaching. You may want to start with part one.

 So… these two facts create a problem.

-- Present day, parents and administrators expect ELA teachers to teach grammar.
+- Present day, parents and administrators expect ELA teachers to teach grammar, often housed under language standards.

 - Most teachers didn’t learn grammar as younger students.
 Some teachers didn’t learn grammar as college students.